aws-samples/cdk-use-cases/use_cases/q-business-slack-app/README.md

 - An **AWS DynamoDB table** to store Slack usernames, user ids and channel ids
 - Two **AWS Secrets Manager secrets** to safely store your [Slack bot token](https://api.slack.com/concepts/token-types#bot) and your [Slack signing secret](https://api.slack.com/authentication/verifying-requests-from-slack)
 - A set of **AWS Lambda functions** to reply to Slack application events and Slack slash commands
+- An **AWS Lambda layer** with helper methods used across functions
 - An **Amazon Q Business application** without user interface
 - An **Amazon S3 bucket** to store the data sources of the Amazon Q Business Application